Frequently asked questions

 Can clinical trials by (international) biotech / pharma companies be funded?

-The Foundation is currently not in the position to fund clinical trials led by an international biotech or pharma company but focuses its efforts on research within an academic setting (investigator-initiated trials) that combines clinical and basic scientific (experimental and computational) approaches.
+The Foundation is not currently prioritizing funding for clinical trials led by an international biotech or pharma company but focuses its efforts on research within an academic setting (investigator-initiated trials) that combines clinical and basic scientific (experimental and computational) approaches.

 Budget